-As described in the introduction, and formally specified in [RFC5378], the legal authority for determining and granting users rights to copy material in RFCs and other IETF Contributions rests with the Trustees for the IETF Trust, which is made up of the members of the IAOC, as described in [RFC4071] and [RFC4371].
+As described in the introduction, and formally specified in [RFC5378], the legal authority for determining and granting users rights to copy material in RFCs and other IETF Contributions rests with the Trustees for the IETF Trust.
 This document provides guidance to that body, based on the rough consensus of the IETF.
-The Trustees of the IETF Trust have the authority and responsibility to determine the exact text insertions (or other mechanisms), if any, needed in Internet-Drafts, RFCs, and all IETF

-Contributions to meet these goals.
-The IETF Trust License Policy is available from http://trustee.ietf.org/license-info.
+The Trustees of the IETF Trust have the authority and responsibility to determine the exact text insertions (or other mechanisms), if any, needed in Internet-Drafts, RFCs, and all IETF Contributions to meet these goals.
+The IETF Trust License Policy is available from [TRUST-LEGAL] https://trustee.ietf.org/docs/IETF-Trust-License-Policy.pdf>.

-The rough consensus described in this document reflects the agreement of the IETF as of the IETF Last Call, and the Trustees of the IETF Trust are to begin drafting license text and other materials to act on these instructions upon IESG approval of this document for RFC publication.
+To ensure continuity, the starting point for license text and other materials will be that previously created by the Trustees of the IETF under the authority of [RFC5377] which this document supersedes.
 Changes to the IETF documentation, and document policies themselves, take effect as determined by the Trustees of the IETF Trust.